Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/05/html-5-form-elements-new-attributes.md

 ### Autofocus

 We already create the feature using JavaScript – the page loads and we focus one of the input elements in order to help our users.
 There are problems with the JavaScript implementation of this.
 Firstly, if the page takes a little longer to load, the user may have already typed in the first field and moved onto the next, and we are now plopping them unceremoniously back to where they have already been.
-This can be frustrating, but it can also lead to people accidentally revealing their password by typing it into the “username” field that we have plonked them back into.
-The other big problem with our JavaScript implementation is that it isn’t very accessible.
-We have dropped the user into the middle of the page without giving any context, which isn’t very helpful.
+This can be frustrating, but it can also lead to people accidentally revealing their password by typing it into the "username" field that we have plonked them back into.
+The other big problem with our JavaScript implementation is that it isn't very accessible.
+We have dropped the user into the middle of the page without giving any context, which isn't very helpful.

-Enter the HTML5 “autofocus” attribute.
+Enter the HTML5 "autofocus" attribute.
 This leaves the implementation to the browser and we can assume that they will hone the behaviour to avoid the common pitfalls of the autofocus scripts we used in the past.
 Here is how you use it!

 ```html
 <input type="text" name="autofocus" autofocus>